-- 2. What is the asymptotic worst-case complexity of your algorithm? - 3.
+- 2. What is the asymptotic worst-case complexity of your algorithm?
+Explain your answer. - 3.
 Explain why your algorithm is correct.
-That is, show that whenever your algorithm returns Yes, there are two values in A that add up to s, and that if your algorithm returns No, there are no such values.
+That is, show that whenever your algorithm returns true, there are two values in A that add up to s, and that if your algorithm returns false, there are no such values.
 Hint: Choose the right loop invariant.